The FDA isn't moving fast enough to stop underage vaping, report says

 “In the last year alone, the agency has advanced work to render cigarettes minimally or nonaddictive, announced historic plans to ban menthol in cigarettes and cigars, and is exploring additional product standards,” the FDA said.

-The FDA also noted its recent efforts to escalate a “series of unprecedented actions” to stop teen use of tobacco products, especially e-cigarettes, by advancing policies to increase access to, and use of, medicinal nicotine products like patches to help users quit.
-It has also launched several adult and youth-focused tobacco public education prevention and cessation campaigns.
+The FDA also noted its recent efforts to escalate a “series of unprecedented actions” to stop teen use of tobacco products, especially e-cigarettes.
+It has also advanced policies to increase access to, and use of, medicinal nicotine products like patches to help users quit and has launched several adult and youth-focused tobacco public education prevention and cessation campaigns.

 Nicotine is one of the most addictive substances, and studies have shown that it may be harder to quit smoking than using cocaine or opiates, like heroin.
 Studies also show that using nicotine can affect the developing brain of teens and adolescents.